data-addict-com/data-addict-com.github.io/_posts/2021-08-26-retrieve-datas-from-postgresql-to-google-sheets-with-heroku-for-free.md

 As a developer, I'd rather create my own things, and share them with people who might need them for their own projects.
 Let's see how it goes.

 # Why doing this?
-The main goal is to retrieve datas from a place to another : basically for **better monitoring**.
+The main goal is to retrieve data from a place to another : basically for **better monitoring**.
 As you may know, Google Sheets is available from Desktop and mobile, and it's free to use.
 You will see some scripts on Google Appscripts that will empower your app easily.
-You can also connect your sheets to Tableau Public for some magical Data Viz, and refresh datas daily without any effort from you.
+You can also connect your sheets to Tableau Public for some magical Data Viz, and refresh data daily without any effort from you.

 # Some assumptions before we begin
 The following code is assuming that you're using the same dbname-username-password for all the databases that you want to monitor.
 Of course, if this assumption is not true, you should write down a new way to handle all dbnames-users-passwords, by changing the variables `DB_NAME`, `DB_USERNAME` and `DB_PASSWORD`.